textbook-hunt/textbook-hunt/index.md

 - Connor K.,Undergraduate in Civil Engineering Major
    >>>Pretty simple to use and the theme is pretty good.
 - Axil , Undergraduate in Mathematics Education Major
+   > Simple to use but the yellow color might be hard to see for some people.
 ## Developer's Guide

-To download the source code please head over to the repository [page](https://github.com/textbook-hunt/textbookhunt) and download the master branch.
+To download the source code please head over to the repository [page](https://github.com/textbookhunt/textbookhunt) and download the master branch.

 To run the native app, cd into the master branch directory of your computers native terminal and get to the app folder.
 ![](doc/cd.png)